macmade/LibC-String-Optimisations/README.md

 About
 -----

-**Heavily optimised** versions of the string functions from the C standard library, for x86 and x86_64, developed for the [XEOS Operating System](http://www.xs-labs.com/en/projects/xeos/).
+**Heavily optimised** versions of the string functions from the C standard library, for x86 and x86_64 platforms, developed for the [XEOS Operating System](http://www.xs-labs.com/en/projects/xeos/).

 **32** and **64** bits versions are available.
 When applicable, and if the CPU supports it, the functions will take advantage of the **SSE2 instruction** set.